zhaohuic/Docs/docs/Software/slurm/slurm.md

 !!! note

         Please note that if you are using GPUs, check that whether your script is parallelized.
-If your script is not prallelized and oonly depends on GPU, then you don't need to request more cores per node unless you require the memory.
+If your script is not prallelized and only depends on GPU, then you don't need to request more cores per node unless you require the more memory.
 In that case use `--ntasks-per-node=1`.